eamongoonan/lexical-syntax-analyser/README.md

 This project implements the frontend of a compiler for a simple custom language called CCAL.
 Built using ANTLR4, it features both a lexical analyzer (scanner) and syntax analyzer (parser).
-The project demonstrates compiler design fundamentals, including grammar definition, tokenization, and parsing tree generation.
+The project demonstrates compiler design fundamentals, including grammar definition, tokenisation, and parsing tree generation.

 🔧 Features